cisagov/dotgov-home/pages/registration/common-questions.md

 3. **Technical contact**: a developer or administrator, often responsible for managing [DNS]({{ site.baseurl }}/management/dns/) and securing the infrastructure.

 4. **Security contact**: a [security contact]({{ site.baseurl }}/management/security-best-practices/#add-a-security-contact) is a recommended practice, and can be added to allow outsiders to report observed or suspected security issues at your domain. *Security contact details are made public.*

+There cannot be a single point of contact duplicated across more than one role.
+An exception is made should you choose to use a personal email address for a security contact.
+We recommend using an alias, like `security@<domain>`.

 Each contact will have the ability to access the .gov registrar, make changes to DNS, or make payments.